 If you have made up your mind to use VPN, look for a service that will feature the whole set of crucial VPN functions:

 - IP address encryption: The main point of VPN usage is to hide the user's IP address.

 - Protocol encryption: Neither cookies nor search history (or anything like that) should be left unencrypted.
 Indirect information like that can tell much about the user and make a VPN useless.

 - Killswitch: A decent VPN service would sever your connection to any server you were accessing with its mediation in case of a crush of the nexus with the VPN server.
 The killswitch prevents a "normal" connection from being established at once after the failure of a VPN-server connection.

 - Multi-factor authentication Like any other service, VPN uses two-factor authentication to rule out the possibility of cybercriminals compromising your VPN account.

 Types of VPN

 Here are the main types of VPN technologies.
 They have much in common but differ in handiness, capacities, and usability.

-This one is the most common and popular type of VPN among individuals.
+This is the most common and popular VPN type among individuals.
 The service-providing server is remote, and the user only has to install the software part.
 As the user connects to the server, the secure connection is established and maintained until the end of the session, keeping all the traffic unreadable to potential interceptors.
-The software working on the users' device allows choosing which region to spoof and other options.
+The user device software allows choosing which region to spoof and other options.
 The users of desktop computers and mobile devices can benefit from VPN via the right software for their operating systems.